AHaydar/gmail-helper/README.md

 A set of functions that can be used to interact with a gmail account (e.g. retrieve labels, messages, delete messages, etc.).
 Could be used in E2E tests to verify emails sent from the system under test.
 More details at: https://medium.com/@ali.haydar/email-verification-gmail-helper-utility-2e6858d83244

-* Note: this project server as a poc at the moment.
+* Note: this project is a poc at the moment.
 It is not complete and misses a few functions to be fully functional (e.g. list Messages).
 Contributions are most welcome

 ## Setup